 - Promote memberships, gift certificate sales and other special Development sales: Handle membership applications.
 For other donations, introduce customer to appropriate Development staff person.

 - Public Programs & Special Events: As requested, assist with sales at programs events, such as member receptions, book signings, special Museum events, etc.

 - Office Administration: Light office duties; data entry, making copies, filing, typing, etc...

 - Other duties: Interact with and motivate department volunteers.
 Be familiar with current exhibitions and programs at the National Museum.
 Participate in annual inventory.

 - 8. Staff members must be able to work with visitors of all ages to support the various events sponsored by the National Museum.
-Each staff member will be expected to work on a minimum of three museum-wide events per year: a) National Museum’s Gala Dinner & Silent Auction - (off-site) typically held in the Spring (April-May) b) National Museum’s Family Festival Day- Oshogatsu Festival (January) c) National Museum’s Family Festival Day- Natsumatsuri Festival (August) d) Store staff is required to be available for Black Friday weekend.
+Each staff member will be expected to work on a minimum of three museum-wide events per year: a) National Museum’s Gala Dinner & Silent Auction - (off-site) typically held in the Spring (April-May) b) National Museum’s Family Festival Day- Oshogatsu Festival (January) c) National Museum’s Family Festival Day- Natsumatsuri Festival (August) d) Store staff is required to be available for Black Friday weekend (November).

 This list is not exhaustive and may be supplemented as necessary.
 Incumbent will perform related duties as assigned.

 Qualification Requirements: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.